 Term Explanation Job Family A functional discipline involving similar types of work requiring similar training, skills, knowledge, and expertise.
 IT Families include: Application Development, Customer Support, Data Management, IT Architecture, IT Business Analyst, IT Policy and Planning, IT Project Management, IT Security, IT Vendor Management, Network and Telecommunications, Quality Assurance, and System Administration.
 Level The measure of complexity of work performed.
-IT Levels include: Entry, Journey, Senior/Specialist, Expert, IT Manager, and Senior IT Manager Allocation The assignment of a position to a job family and level.
+IT I avala in aboda, Entry, Javaney, Saniar/Sussialist Evenant IT Levels include: Entry, Journey, Senior/Specialist, Expert, A 11 IT Manager, and Senior IT Manager Allocation The assignment of a position to a job family and level.
 Reallocation The assignment of a position to a different level and/or job family.
 Class, Classes, and Where these terms are used in this Agreement, for the Classification (where used purposes of the IT Professional Structure, they shall be in reference to job followed by "or job family/ies and level/s." classification)